-According to Title 5 standards for a college that generates less than 140,000 WSCH per semester. classrooms shall be utilized no less than 48 hours per week and laboratories 27.5 hours per week to achieve minimum qualifications for efficient room usage.
-The Crafton Hills College Fall 2014 Space Utilization prepared by ALMA Strategies & HMC Architects identifies two buildings at CHC that have an overall average laboratory utilization that exceeds the Title 5 standard.
+According to Title 5 standards for a college that generates less than 140,000 WSCH per semester, classrooms shall be utilized no less than 48 hours per week and laboratories 27.5 hours per week to achieve minimum qualifications for efficient room usage.
+The Crafton Hills College Fall 2014 Space Utilization prepared by ALMA Strategies and HMC Architects identifies two buildings at CHC that have an overall average laboratory utilization that exceeds the Title 5 standard.
 No buildings had an overall average classroom utilization that met the Title 5 standard.
 The closest building to the state standard for efficient classroom utilization was East Complex 2, with an average building-wide classroom utilization of 47.03 per week.
 Overall, five buildings had an overall average utilization of 90% or higher, three buildings had an average overall utilization between 80-89%, two buildings had an overall average utilization between 70-79%, and no building had an overall average utilization of less than 59% of the recommended standard for utilization.

-Two classrooms at CHC exceeded the minimum qualifications for efficient room usage of 48 hours per week, 22 classrooms were utilized for 80% of the Title 5 standard, two classrooms were utilized for 71-80% of the Title 5 standard, and three classrooms were utilized for 55-69% of the Title 5 standard.
+Two classrooms at CHC exceeded the minimum qualifications for efficient room usage of 48 hours per week: 22 classrooms were utilized for 80% of the Title

+5 standard; two classrooms were utilized for 71-80% of the Title 5 standard; and three classrooms were utilized for 55-69% of the Title 5 standard.

 Eight laboratories at CHC exceeded the minimum qualifications for efficient room usage of 27.5 hours per week.
-11 laboratories were utilized for more than 81% of the Title 5 standard, three laboratories were utilized for 71-80% of the Title 5 standard, three laboratories were utilized for 61-70% of the Title 5 standard, one laboratory was utilized for 51-60% of the Title 5 standard for lab utilization, two laboratories were utilized for 41-50% of the Title 5 standard, and three laboratories were utilized for less than 40% of the Title 5 standard.
+11 laboratories were utilized for more than 81% of the Title 5 standard; three laboratories were utilized for 71-80% of the Title 5 standard; three laboratories were utilized for 61-70% of the Title 5 standard; one laboratory was utilized for 51-60% of the Title 5 standard for lab utilization; two laboratories were utilized for 41-50% of the Title 5 standard; and three laboratories were utilized for less than 40% of the Title 5 standard.

-According to Title 5 standards for a college that generates more than 140,000 WSCH, classrooms shall be utilized no less than 53 hours per week and laboratories 27.5 hours per week to achieve minimum qualifications for efficient room usage.
-The San Bernardino Valley College Fall 2014 Space Utilization prepared by ALMA Strategies & HMC Architects identifies one building at SBVC that exceeded the Title 5 standard for laboratory utilization, and one building that almost met the Title 5 standard with an average building-wide laboratory utilization of 26.9 hours per week.
+The San Bernardino Valley College Fall 2014 Space Utilization prepared by ALMA Strategies and HMC Architects identifies one building at SBVC that exceeded the Title 5 standard for laboratory utilization, and one building that almost met the Title 5 standard with an average building-wide laboratory utilization of 26.9 hours per week.
 No buildings had an overall average classroom utilization that met the Title 5 standard.
 The closest building to the state standard for classroom utilization was North Hall with an average building-wide classroom utilization of 35.96 hours per week.
-Overall, no buildings had an average utilization of 80% or higher, three buildings had an overall average utilization between 70-70%, three buildings had an overall average utilization between 60-69%, three buildings had an overall average utilization between 50-59%, and two buildings had an overall average utilization below 20%.
+Overall, no buildings had an average utilization of 80% or higher; three buildings had an overall average utilization between 70-70%; three buildings had an overall average utilization between 60-69%; three buildings had an overall average utilization between 50-59%; and two buildings had an overall average utilization below 20%.

-Two classrooms at SBVC exceeded the minimum qualifications for efficient room usage of 53 hours per week, 10 classrooms were utilized for more than 81% of the Title 5 standard, eight classrooms were utilized for 71-80% of the Title 5 standard, 13 classrooms were utilized for 61-70% of the Title 5 standard, 19 classrooms were utilized for 51-60% of the Title 5 standard, 16 classrooms were utilized for 41-50% of the Title 5 standard, and 14 classrooms were utilized for less than 40% of the Title 5 standard.
+Two classrooms at SBVC exceeded the minimum qualifications for efficient room usage of 53 hours per week; 10 classrooms were utilized for more than 81% of the Title 5 standard; eight classrooms were utilized for 71-80% of the Title 5 standard: 13 classrooms were utilized for 61-70% of the Title 5 standard: 19 classrooms were utilized for 51-60% of the Title 5 standard: 16 classrooms were utilized for 41-50% of the Title 5 standard; and 14 classrooms were utilized for less than 40% of the Title 5 standard.